 Easter food in Italy also takes the shape of torta pasqualina, a dish I am well familiar with.
 It’s typical of Northwestern Italy, and of Liguria and Piemonte in particular, just where I am from.
-Tradition wants it typically associated with the Genoa area, but its diffusion in the whole of Liguria and Southern Piemonte is ubiquitous.
+Tradition has it associated with the Genoa area, but its spread throughout Liguria and Southern Piemonte is widespread.
 A “torta pasqualina” is also made in Lazio.

 By definition, a torta Pasqualina can become a piece of creativity, as ingredients can be added or swapped.
 My grandmother, for instance, used to add boiled rice to the vegetables, eggs, and ricotta mixture.

 Easter Ciambelle is large, sweet dough donuts traditionally made in the South of Italy for Easter.
 Lemon zest and aniseed liqueur are used to flavor a slow risen bread dough, which is twisted in the shape of a circle, to which eggs are added.
 The Ciambella is then baked.